simonamdev/tiltify-v2-api-python/README.md

 ## Contributions

-If you wish to contribute - simply open a Pull Request with your changes.
+If you wish to contribute - simply open a branch from `develop` then open a Pull Request back into `develop` with your changes.
 Here are various items which I did not add in the initial version:

 * Methods to retrieve data about awards
 * Methods to retrieve data about the campaign